 Once all requirements are completed, graduates are eligible to sit for the National Certification Examination for Occupational Therapists, administered by the National Board for the Certification of Occupational Therapists (NBCOT).
+A felony conviction may affect a student's ability to sit for the NBCOT certification exam.
 After successful completion of this exam, the individual is an occupational therapist, registered (OTR).
 Most states, including New York, require licensure in order to practice.
-State licenses are usually based on the results of the NBCOT Certification Exam, but must be applied for separately in each individual state.
+State licenses are usually based on the results of the NBCOT certification exam, but must be applied for separately in each individual state.